New national identity card initiated by the Department of Home Affairs

 In 1994, the new democracy willing to restore dignity for black citizens decided to issue the green book to all citizens.

 The green barcoded identity book proves identification, such as by applying for a driver's license or passport, voter ID authentication, and opening a bank account.

 However, fraud and theft have made the paper book increasingly insecure for individuals and the authorities.

 Enhanced identity theft protection with the new national ID card

-Following research into national eID programs implemented by governments worldwide, the DHA opted for an eID card - for its high level of security and advanced data-protection mechanisms.
+Following research into federal eID programs implemented by governments worldwide, the DHA opted for an eID card - for its high level of security and advanced data-protection mechanisms.

 Two means of authentication are implemented:

 An embedded secure software with its microprocessor securely contains identification details and ensures only authorized authorities can read and verify the card's data using contactless readers.

 This biometric identification in the SA identity card makes it virtually impossible to duplicate the national identity card.
 For the first time, this ensures that citizens can be securely authenticated to their citizen eID card.

 SA national identity card: main features

-- Embedded microprocessor to securely store citizen's data, including digital photograph and fingerprints
+- Embedded microprocessor to securely store citizen's data, including digital photographs and fingerprints

-- Encryption keys to enable identification and verification of cardholder via contactless technology based on international standards
+- Encryption keys to enable identification and verification of cardholders via contactless technology based on international standards

 - Visual security printing features to protect against forgery.